 One caveat though: older cats may not digest and absorb fat as well as they used to.
 Adding more fat or fat that is easier to digest to their diet is important they can maintain their level of energy.

 While dry food can help cats keep their teeth clean, try a variety of wet foods.
 Why?

 They are higher in fat and protein than dry food, and they typically have less carbohydrates.

 They provide hydration.
 Many cats do not drink enough water to properly hydrate their bodies; the wet food can compensate for this.

-They come in a variety of flavors.
+They come in a variety of flavours.
 While this provides different nutrients, your cat just really enjoys sampling different menu items.

 To prevent obesity, feed your older cat about 50 calories per every kilogram of weight every day.
 You may have to adjust this up or down depending on her activity levels and general health.

 As we age, we experience changes to our skin, hair, and nails.
 It’s the same for cats.
 What happens?

 Skin becomes thinner.
 Your cat may experience dry skin, and injured skin usually takes longer to heal in older cats.
 To help your cat maintain skin health, brush her regularly to stimulate the production of natural oils, and ask your vet about a fatty acid supplement.

 Her coat may become thinner and less lustrous – and she may start to sprout grey hair.
 At least cats don’t care about touching up their roots.
 Keep her coat healthy by grooming her regularly (this will also help prevent hairballs), and again, ask your vet about a supplement.
 If your cat’s coat changes drastically, see your vet.
 She may have a health condition or a nutritional deficiency that you can correct with a change in food.